 Walking around Pattaya also gave me pause for thought about where I would be when I retire, and what I would look like.
 Viewing Pattaya through a prism of retirement, I can see how it would appeal to retirees.
 It’s a cheap place to live, so a meagre pension in the west goes a lot further here.

-For example that duck and rice place I was talking about, you can get a plate of duck and rice for 37 baht ($1.17 USD).
+For example, in that duck and rice place I was talking about, you can get a plate of duck and rice for 37 baht ($1.17 USD).
 That’s duck for a buck.
 I would be hard-pressed to find a meal like that in Australia for under $10.

 Or you could go to a resort and have an all-you-can-eat dim sum buffet lunch for 650 THB ($20.63 USD).